Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Trip Tip: Does your child have a favorite aquarium animal?
 Visit the “Educational Talks” page on Living Shores’ website to plan your visit around some in-depth learning.

 Are your kids inspired by high spaces and feats of strength?
-North Country Climbing Center (NC3) in Lisbon, NH has it all; climbing walls for a range of ages and abilities, lessons for children just starting out, and a welcoming community of climbing professionals.
+North Country Climbing Center (NC3) in Lisbon, NH has it all: climbing walls for a range of ages and abilities, lessons for children just starting out, and a welcoming community of climbing professionals.
 Learn a bit about ice versus rock climbing, sample the skill of bouldering, and marvel at the innate ability that powers all kids up these indoor walls.

 Trip Tip: Parents, never fear: if you don’t know how to belay, N3C offers auto belayed climbing.
 Also?
 Rock climbing shoes aren’t a requirement.
 If your child is just starting out, clean athletic shoes or socks will suffice.